Not Riding The Bus?

 In every city, there are professional bus drivers.
 The transportation of children via the school bus has been popular since the 1930’s, and continues to be a widely used medium of transportation.
 The demand for professional bus drivers is rising at a steady pace, especially in growing suburban areas such as SD308.

-1. You care about children’s safety.
-Fortunately the number of school bus accidents per year is very low.
+- You care about children’s safety.
+Fortunately, the number of school bus accidents per year is very low.
 This is because of careful drivers who make the safety of their passengers their top priority.
 Professional drivers make sure to keep an eye on-board conduct, see that kids make it home safely and enforce safe rules on the bus and when loading/unloading the school bus.

-2. You have great people skills.
+- You have great people skills.
 A career as a bus driver means being surrounded by different types of people every single day.
-This can include teachers, parents, school officials and of course, kids!
+This can include teachers, parents, school officials and, of course, kids!
 The ability to communicate and understand an assortment of personalities is a valuable trait that every successful bus driver has to have.

-5. You remain calm under pressure.
-The situations you will face as a bus driver like: severe weather conditions, challenging children, congestion, and overwhelming road construction can happen at any time on the road.
-However if you have a patient manner and are able to keep a clear mind when unexpected issues come your way, problems like these can actually be a rewarding challenge for you.
+- You remain calm under pressure.
+The situations you will face as a bus driver, like severe weather conditions, challenging children, congestion, and overwhelming road construction can happen at any time on the road.
+However, if you have a patient manner and are able to keep a clear mind when unexpected issues come your way, problems like these can actually be a rewarding challenge for you.

-6. You are looking for a flexible work schedule.
-Most often a bus driver works early in the morning then late in the afternoons with a nice break in-between.
-There is also the option of driving midday routes, field trips, after school activities or shuttles for additional hours.
+- You are looking for a flexible work schedule.
+Most often, a bus driver works early in the morning then late in the afternoons with a nice break in-between.
+There is also the option of driving midday routes, field trips, after-school activities or shuttles for additional hours.
 If the thought of the ordinary 9 to 5 job is not best for you, a bus-driving career could be the ideal solution.

-7. You want a position with rewarding benefits.
-SD308 shows appreciation to their staff by offering paid holidays, personal days, sick days, health and life insurance, and retirement plans.
+- You want a position with rewarding benefits.
+SD308 shows appreciation to its staff by offering paid holidays, personal days, sick days, health and life insurance, and retirement plans.

-- Applicants must be twenty-one (21) years of age and held a valid driver’s license for three (3) consecutive years.
+- Applicants must be twenty-one (21) years of age and hold a valid driver’s license for three (3) consecutive years.

 - Your application will be reviewed and if you meet the requirements of SD308, you may be contacted for an interview.